Kniffin History, Family Crest & Coats of Arms

-Scotland were the first to use the name Kniffin.
+The Strathclyde-Briton people of ancient Scotland were the first to use the name Kniffin.
 The Kniffin family lived in Ayrshire.
-The surname Kniffin was also regarded as derived from the Gaelic patronymic Mac Naoimhin, which is derived from the word naomh, meaning saint.
+The surname Kniffin was also regarded as derived from the Gaelic patronymic Mac Naoimhin, which is derived from the word "naomh," meaning "little saint."
+The name was a favorite personal name in Galloway and Ayrshire.

 Early Origins of the Kniffin family